stnolting/neo430/README.md

 ## Implementation Results

 Mapping results generated for HW version 0x0320.
-The full (default) hardware configuration includes all optional processor modules (excluding the CFU, the TRNG and the DADD instruction), an IMEM size of 4kB and a DMEM size of 2kB.
+The full (default) hardware configuration includes all optional processor modules (excluding the CFU and the TRNG), an IMEM size of 4kB and a DMEM size of 2kB.
 The minimal configuration only includes the CPU and the GPIO module.
 Results generated with Xilinx Vivado 2017.3, Intel Quartus Prime Lite 17.1 and Lattice Radiant 1.1 (Synplify)